How is Blockchain Different from Traditional Database Models

 How is Blockchain Different From Traditional Database Models?

-Difference Between Blockchain and Traditional Database In several crucial respects, blockchain significantly differs from conventional database models:
+In several crucial respects, blockchain significantly differs from conventional database models:1.
+Decentralization:

 Traditional databases are frequently centralized, which means that just one person, group, or organization owns and manages them.
 Blockchain, in contrast, runs in a decentralized fashion where numerous members uphold and verify the network’s integrity.
 The lack of a central authority due to this decentralization renders blockchain immune to censorship, manipulation, and single points of failure.